amplitude/amplitude-docs/content/collections/migration/en/migrate-from-adobe.md

 - Key identifiers, data structures and user definitions can differ between Adobe Analytics and Amplitude.
 Given the complexity of unique identifiers in Adobe, it’s best to align on the logic for the main identifier for your unique visitors.
 The differences in the data models can lead to expected discrepancies on certain metrics.
 Amplitude recommends that you align on a percentage of discrepancies that's acceptable.

-- If you have a critical need to analyze historical data, Amplitude recommends that you confirm the specific events and properties that you consider to be critical.
+- If you need to analyze historical data, Amplitude recommends that you confirm the specific events and properties that you consider to be critical.
 Migrating the full historical data set takes considerable time so rank specific events and properties your users are most likely to query in Amplitude.

 - To prevent issues with identity management due to the differences in the data model, Amplitude recommends that you backfill historical data into separate projects.
 If this data exists in a separate project, you may not be able to analyze trends over certain time periods.